Raivis80/Milestone-Project-3/README.md

 ### **Backend Development**

 This is my third of four Milestone Projects that the developer must complete during Full Stack Web Development Program at The Code Institute.
 In this project, I will build a full-stack site which allow users to create, read, update and delete (CRUD) data.
 The Web application I'm building for this project is: Digital art sharing app.
 Users will share their unique, interesting pictures, paintings or digital art.
-Describing a specific meaning or generates emotions.
 ### **Main Technologies**

 Required: HTML, CSS, JavaScript, Python+Flask, MongoDB.
 Additional libraries and external APIs